 Eenee has created an innovative and unique product and will be the best compostable nappy in Australia as the only nappy endorsed by compost Australia.

-Eenee has excellent potential for a more sustainable future if the composting industry will catch up with Eenee’s ambitious sustainable standards.
+Eenee has excellent potential for a more sustainable future if the composting industry catches up with Eenee’s ambitious sustainable standards.

 Do you instead use disposable than cloth nappies?
 Or do you need a disposable option for occasional events?